jovotech/jovo-framework/docs/workflows/cli/build.md

 `--ask-profile`: Used in combination with `--deploy`.
 Specifies which profile set up in [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) should be used to deploy.
 Default: `default`.

+`--reverse`, `-r`: In this reverse process, you can create a [Jovo Language Model](../../basic-concepts/model '../model') from an existing `/platforms` folder, e.g. after you fetched the files with [`jovo get`](./get.md './get').

+`--overwrite`: Can be used together with the `--reverse` command.
+This ignores the question if the existing files should really be overwritten.

 <!--[metadata]: {"description": "Learn more about how to translate your Jovo Language Model into an Alexa Skill Interaction Model or a Dialogflow Agent with the jovo build CLI command.",